Skip to main contentScroll Top

 Amphawa is a floating market located in the small province of Samut Songkhram, some 90 km from the center of Bangkok.
 Considered the second most popular floating market near Bangkok, don't expect to see many boats, it's not as "busy" as in Damnoen Saduak.
 Its charm comes from elsewhere and Amphawa is often considered “more authentic.”

 Indeed, along the canal are lined wooden houses typical of Thai architecture, most of them centuries old, giving a feeling of a Thailand of yesteryear.
-If I have already spoken to you from Amphawa on this blog, it remained a more “personal” and less informative article as I tend to deliver to you lately.
+If I have already spoken to you from Amphawa on this blog, it remained a more “personal” and less informative article than I tend to deliver to you now.

-Having been there many other times since, I wanted to give a recent and comprehensive review of what you need to know about the Amphawa floating market.
+Having visited the place many times since, I wanted to provide a recent and comprehensive overview of What you need to know about the Amphawa floating market.

 A short history of Amphawa